-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 138 governing autogenous epidural blood graft coverage, with an effective date of March 7, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 138, the National Coverage Determination governing autogenous epidural blood graft coverage, effective March 7, 2026.
 Here's what billing teams need to know.

 Quick-Reference Table